International Medical Relief: Background and current operations

-IMR provides free healthcare medicines, services and as well as supplies to underserved communities, especially to the communities sick, frail, and poor people who are at a major risk of ill, poor health and different diseases.
+IMR provides free healthcare medicines, services, and as well as supplies to underserved communities, especially to the communities of sick, frail, and poor people who are at a major risk of illness, poor health, and different diseases.
 To foster the interaction of community and as well as development.
-IMR starts each clinic with the help of team members and introducing them to other members and community leaders.
+IMR starts each clinic with the help of team members and introduces them to other members and community leaders.